-Here are 7 ways to use ALL In Learning for daily data-driven instruction that are easy, quick, and engaging!
+Here are 7 ways to use ALL In Learning for daily data-driven instruction that is easy, quick, and engaging!

 At the beginning of class, warm up with a few questions using clickers, student devices, or bubble sheets.
 The kids can go at their own pace (asynchronously) using clickers, student devices, or bubble sheets, or you can guide them question-by-question with clickers (synchronously).

 This activity helps focus students and makes them aware of their misconceptions, giving them ownership of their learning, while giving you immediate data for feedback, instruction, intervention, and enrichment strategies.

 #2: Grade Math and Science “Work It Out” Problems in a Snap